 How Much Does College Cost?

-It is no surprise that college can be an expensive but worthwhile investment.
+It is no surprise that college can be expensive, but it is a worthwhile investment.
 When thinking about post-secondary education, many think solely of tuition costs; however, the total cost of college is more than just tuition and fees; it includes room and board, transportation costs, school supplies, and several other expenses.
+Educating yourself on college costs will better prepare you for what's ahead.

 Tuition and fees are the majority of most students' educational expenses.
 The cost of a four-year institution depends upon what type of institution a student enrolls in and whether they decide to be a full-time undergraduate student or enroll part-time.
 Typically, students applying for college also apply for financial aid to help alleviate college costs.